Heated Bird Bath

 There are quite a few different things you can do to get a lot more birds to your heated birdbath and also to make sure they all get a good enough amount of water each and every time they visit no matter how cold it is outside.

-- Dark Basin- A dark-colored basin will more heat from the sun during sunny winter days and help keep the water from freezing and it’ll help you save on electric.
+- Dark Basin- A dark-colored basin will more heat from the sun during sunny winter days and help keep the water from freezing and it’ll help you save on electricity.
 It is also a lot easier for birds to see it when there is snow on the ground.

 - Read Instructions- Make sure to read all the instructions that come along with it.
 It makes life easier!

 - Know When To Put It Outside- What I do is, put it out when the first frost of fall has hit and keep it out until you can safely assume the threat of frost is over in early spring.
-If its thermostat controlled, you won’t have any worries of it being on when it doesn’t need to be.
+If its thermostat controlled, you won’t have any worries about it being on when it doesn’t need to be.

 - Keep It In The Sun- This should be obvious.
 In the sun, it will help the water not freeze and save on the electric, as mentioned before.